saitbnzl/digital_glass_clock/README.md

 This is my submission to the Flutter Clock Challenge.

-My main goal was using no assets, no fonts, no 3rd party package.
-Everything you see on the screen is drawn by Flutter either with canvas or just standard Flutter widgets.
+Everything, every pixel you see on the screen is painted by Flutter either by Flutter canvas(CustomPaint) or just standard Flutter widgets.
+No assets, no fonts (Text widget is not used), no 3rd party packages..
+Just Flutter!

 Note: I've worked on [my clone of flutter_clock repo](https://github.com/saitbnzl/cyber_clock).
 Made my commits there in a new branch.
 So this repo is just for submission.
 That's why this repo has too few comits.